8 ways to stay safe when meeting strangers for a hook-up

 2) False profile and image recognition

-3) Share your location with a loved one
+3) Consider who you share your location with

 4) Ensure your phone is charged and has access to reception

 Both for the above note and for if you need to make any emergency calls.
 Consider investing in a good-quality phone charger to keep in your pocket or bag.
-Some chargers even double as torches, for if you’re meeting at night time/if you need visibility.
+Some chargers even double as torches, for if you’re meeting at night/if you need visibility.

 5) Double check the location you’re meeting is in proximity to help and support